 The second Passover (and this period of time that we are talking about here in Exodus 16) would be one month later.
 It would be into that period of time of late April, or early May—in our reckoning.
 And it would be a good hour and twenty minutes, as well as having a full moon, for these people to gather the quail and then begin to kill them, prepare them, and eat them.

 Ben ha arbayim stands revealed as to its meaning by Bible usage.
 It is that period of time following ba erev (sunset).
 It is "between the two evenings."
 It is "twilight."
 It is "dusk."

 In Leviticus 23 that word is translated in the New King James, in the New International Version, and in the New American Standard as "twilight."
 In the Jewish Publication Society, it's "dusk."
 In the King James Version and the Revised Standard Version, it is "in the evening."
 The Revised English Bible says "between dusk and dark."
 The Moffatt Translation says "between sunset and dark."
 Moffatt has it exactly right, as does the Revised English Bible.

 I think that is about as far as we will go.
-What we will do next week is that we will summarize the eight steps that it took to complete the Passover; and we will see there some additional things, that we have not yet gone into.
-We will add to the fount of information that will prove to you even further that you were taught correctly when you were taught by Mr. Armstrong that Passover is at the beginning of the fourteenth day.
+What we will do next week is that we will summarize the eight steps that it took to complete the Passover, and we will see there some additional things that we have not yet gone into.
+We will add to the fund of information that will prove to you even further that you were taught correctly when you were taught by Mr. Armstrong that Passover is at the beginning of the fourteenth day.
 And we will keep adding information on top of information, so that your confidence regarding the original instruction that you have is in the right place.